core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Unsubscribe {#unsubscribe}

 A CoAP client can unsubscribe simply by canceling the observation as described in {{Section 3.6 of RFC7641}}.
 The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.
-Also on {{Section 3.6 of RFC7641}} the client can simply "forget" the observation and the broker will remove it from the list of observers after the next notification.
+Also on {{Section 3.6 of RFC7641}}, the client can simply "forget" the observation.
+Consequently, upon receiving the next notification, the client replies with a CoAP Reset message, which results in the broker removing the client from the list of observers.

-As per {{RFC7641}} a server that transmits notifications mostly in non-confirmable messages, but it MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.
+As per {{RFC7641}}, a server transmits notifications mostly as non-confirmable messages, but it sends a notification as a confirmable message instead of a non-confirmable message at least every 24 hours.

 This value can be modified at the broker by the administrator of a topic by modifying the topic property "observer-check" on {{topic-resource-representation}}.
 This would allow changing the rate at which different implementations verify that a subscriber is still interested in observing a topic-data resource.

 ### Delete topic-data {#delete-topic-data}

-A publisher MAY delete a topic by making a CoAP DELETE request on the topic-data resource (which is hosted at the "topic-data" URI).
+A publisher can delete a topic-data resource by making a CoAP DELETE request on the topic-data resource (which is hosted at the "topic-data" URI).

 On success, the broker returns a 2.02 (Deleted) response.

-When a topic-data resource is deleted, the broker MUST also delete the "topic-data" topic property in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
-The topic is then set back to the half created state as per {{topic-lifecycle}}.
+When a topic-data resource is deleted, the topic is then set back to the half created state as per {{topic-lifecycle}} awaiting for a publisher to publish and set the topic to FULLY-CREATED state where clients can subscribe and read the topic-data.

 Example of a successful deletion: